ntanis-dev/terminal-slot/README.md

 The original “**Hot Scatter**” game concept and artwork are the exclusive property of **Amatic Industries GmbH**.\
 This weekend project was created out of appreciation for their games and it is not affiliated nor endorsed by them.\
-The reels used were extracted from an online version of the game and may differ from official or region-specific versions.\
+The reels used were extracted from an online demo of the game and may differ from the official versions.\
-This implementation is provided “as-is” for educational and entertainment purposes only.
+This project is provided “as-is” for educational and entertainment purposes only.